top of page

-Ever since studies have correlated prolonged sitting with life expectancy, sitting has been under fire.
+Ever since prolonged sitting was correlated with life expectancy, sitting has been under fire.

-Corporations have implemented standing desks and hundreds of ergonomic chairs have hit the market.
+Companies have implemented standing desks, and hundreds of ergonomic chairs have hit the market.

-And is sitting for long periods of time problematic for your pelvic floor?
+And could sitting for long periods of time be problematic for your pelvic floor issue?

 Not necessarily.
 The issue is not so much sitting as it is any prolonged position without intermittent changes and movement.

 We are not made to be in any one position for a long period of time.
-It's not the sitting that creates health issues for us, it's simply not moving.
+It's not the sitting that creates health issues for us, it's simply not moving enough.

 The human body was unequivocally made to move.
 This doesn't necessarily mean we should be exercising constantly, it just means standing up, sitting down, walking around and even lying down should a part of your day.